 Joel protects his tomatoes and bees and a few of his other crops with a high fence.

 He supplements his garden with produce from two community gardens a couple miles from his house, one that he helped establish thirty years ago.
 We took a nice meandering ride about this community of 9,000 people in the early evening.
 Up to World War II it was fifty per cent Hispanic.
 Now it is about eighty per cent white.
 Like Durango it has a narrow-gauge railroad for tourists, though the scenery in the high desert valley doesn't compare to the mountainous terrain of the more famed Durango-Silverton line.

 We had a fine evening recounting the two weeks we spent together at Telluride.
 Joel arrives a week after I do in time for the Mushroom Festival, then pitches in at the shipping department.
 He has traveled the world, including a seven-month meander around Africa.
 The walls of his home are covered with art from his travels.
 I learned that he is also an accomplished cook, preparing a deluxe pasta sauce with tomatoes from his garden.
-My only regret was I couldn't linger, especially with the local college hosting a film festival the upcoming weekend.
-And also that its Carnegie Library had been torn down fifty years ago.
+I only had two regrets.
+One that I couldn't linger, especially with the local college hosting a film festival the upcoming weekend, and also that its Carnegie Library had been torn down fifty years ago.